Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Towards Non-Euclidean Foundation Models

 \section{Towards Non-Euclidean Foundation Models}

-In the following roadmap on endowing foundation models with non-Euclidean geometry, we explore three progressive approaches: fine-tuning existing Euclidean models, building non-Euclidean models from scratch, and developing a hybrid framework combining both for optimal performance.
-We also discuss key implementation challenges of the roadmap, especially the computational efficiency of non-Euclidean operations.
+We propose a roadmap that explores three progressive approaches to incorporate non-Euclidean geometry in foundation models: fine-tuning existing Euclidean models, building non-Euclidean models from scratch, and developing a hybrid framework combining both for optimal performance.
+These methods could be evaluated with standard